JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - double tap prevention
 - local visibility and grab-able toggle, global for all guns
 - sync non looping effects when they are played
+- sync looping effects when they are played

 ## Todo